vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/031/16_apashchideSha_vibhvo3.md

 It could also be, with Renou, the Aṅgirases, who have been operating as priests in the Sattra depicted earlier.

-Geldner (/WG) take kavíbhiḥ as an adjective with pavítraiḥ (Geldner: “mit geistigen Filtern”), but in my opinion there are no adjectival uses of kaví-.
+Geldner (/Witzel Gotō) take kavíbhiḥ as an adjective with pavítraiḥ (Geldner: “mit geistigen Filtern”), but in my opinion there are no adjectival uses of kaví-.
 Instead it is used as a defining appositive (poets as filters), as I take it, sim.
 Renou, or it is a separate agent with punānā́ḥ (“being purified by poets with filters”), with Schmidt (170).